MrDaGree/linuxtks/README.md

 * [x] Add in viewing of banned users and IPs
 * [x] Add in option to remove users/IPs from ban list
 * [ ] Add in an option to disable alerts
+* [ ] Eventually create something for not GUI Linux builds that utilize same functions

 ### Network Traffic Alerts